ManasaJagati16/covid-data-pipeline/README.md

 ---

 ## What I Learned
-Working with REST APIs and JSON normalization
+Working with REST APIs and Normalizing nested JSON data for multiple entities (countries)

 Staging and transforming data in Snowflake

 Integrating cloud services into reproducible pipelines

 Preparing clean, query-ready datasets for downstream use